Syllabus Edition

 • In a conductor, current is due to the movement of charge carriers

-• These charge carriers can be negative or positive, however the current is always taken to be in the same direction
+• These charge carriers can be negative or positive; however, the conventional current is always taken to be the flow of positive charge from the positive terminal toward the negative terminal

 • In conductors, the charge carrier is usually free electrons

-• In the image below, the current in each conductor is from right to left but the charge carriers move in opposite directions shown by the direction of the drift speed v
+• In the image below, the conventional current in each conductor flows from right to left but the charge carriers move in the opposite direction, as shown by the direction of the drift speed v

-The charge carriers move in opposite directions shown by the direction of the drift speed v.
+The charge carriers move in opposite directions, as shown by the direction of the drift speed v.

 • The current can be expressed in terms of the number density (number of charge carriers per unit volume) n, the cross-sectional area A, the drift speed v and the charge of the charge carriers q